-(This Is Part One of Our “Data Governance Anti-Patterns Series”, Part Two Can Be Found Here).
+(This Is Part I of Our “Data Governance Anti-Patterns Series”, Part II Can Be Found Here).

 Anti-patterns are behaviors that take bad problems and lead to even worse solutions.
 In the world of data governance, they’re everywhere.